DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 How do I donate to a project I like?
 ------------------------------------
 Browse the project list and click on the "Donate" button.
-You will be asked for a personal address that will be used if Digis4Commits or the fundraiser ever needs to identify you.
-Then Digis4Commits will give you an address to which you just have to send DigiBytes.
+You will be asked for a personal address that will be used if DigiByteProjects or the fundraiser ever needs to identify you.
+Then DigiByteProjects will give you an address to which you just have to send DigiBytes.
 99% of your donation will be available to the fundraiser.
-1% will be kept to host Digis4Commits and pay the transaction fees.
+1% will be kept to host DigiByteProjects and pay the transaction fees.

 You can also donate without providing an address.
 But the fundraiser won't be able to return you the funds if he ever wants to.
 And if the fundraiser organizes a vote or send rewards, you won't be able to participate.